The choice is yours

 kc

-s old when my mother died after a 4 year battle with breast cancer.
+I was 4 years old when my mother died after a 4-year battle with breast cancer.
 My parent’s were quite amazing in the fact that they never hid my mother’s illness from my sister, who is 2 years older than me, and I. When my mother died, my father sat my sister and I down together, talked to us about her going to heaven, allowed us to attend the viewing, funeral, etc…just like everyone else who needed to say goodbye to her.

 As an adult, I realize how amazing it was that my dad allowed us to grieve and wasn’t afraid of our grief – at least he didn’t show it.
 When Mother’s Day was approaching this year, I couldn’t help but think about my dad.
 I have spent most of my life without my mom on this earth, but Mother’s Day was always a special day in our home.
 My dad taught us to honor those women in our lives who loved us and supported us.
 My dad filled in for such activities that are typically a “mom’s job” and once we were old enough to realize this, my sister and I starting getting our dad Mother’s Day cards.